 You just don’t do it.

-So, it makes me sad when I hear an angry parent tell a young child to just shut up.
-It just feels wrong somehow that someone who occupies such a position of authority should use those words on someone so vulnerable and dependent.
+So, when an angry parent tells a young child to just shut up, what happens is that someone who occupies such a position of authority should use those words on someone so vulnerable and dependent.

 Don’t get me wrong, I get it.

-Heck, parenting is hard work – especially when you’re so stressed and exhausted and you really just want some peace and quiet.
+Heck, parenting is hard work – especially when you’re stressed and exhausted and you really just want some peace and quiet.
 Some cooperation without push back.
-Someone to flippin’ listen and do as you say without asking, “Why?” or saying, “No.”.
+Someone to flippin’ listen and do as you say without asking, “Why?” or saying, “No!” all the time.

 When you lose your cool like this, when your emotions get the best of you and you start yelling or being disrespectful (yes, your children have a right to be respected just like you), take it as a sign that you need to start taking care of yourself.